WillemSleegers/statcheck-word/faq.md

 Some common reasons why `statcheck` doesn't detect some results:

 * the result was not reported according to APA style.
 This includes minor deviations such as square brackets instead of parentheses, or a semi-colon instead of a comma.
-* the result was not reported completely. `statcheck` needs three ingredients to detect a result and recalculate the p-value: the reported test statistic, degrees of freedom, and p-value.
+* the result was not reported completely. `statcheck` needs three ingredients to detect a result and recalculate the *p*-value: the reported test statistic, degrees of freedom, and *p*-value.
 If one or more of these are missing, `statcheck` will not pick it up.
 * the result is reported in a table.